muditbaid/Leetcode/README.md

 # Leetcode
-Solutions of Leetcode problems in C++ and Python3
+Solutions of Leetcode problems in C++ or Python3